 How can I temporarily disable online ordering?

 To disable online ordering you can put your store into Catalogue only mode this will disable people from being able to add items to their cart and checkout to buy.
 This could be useful if your store is temporarily closed or you were unable to offer pickup and delivery.

-Can I offer a different pickup schedule than delivery schedule?
+Can I offer a different pickup schedule than the delivery schedule?

 In the current version of Scheduled Ordering, it is the same weekly schedule for both pickups and deliveries.
 We are actively listening for feedback for future developments though, so if your pickup and delivery schedule are significantly different, please let us know.

 I only deliver out of town once a week, can I offer different delivery schedules for different delivery areas?

-Currently all delivery areas share the same delivery schedule.
+Currently, all delivery areas share the same delivery schedule.
 However, the best option would be to set the delivery schedule based on the most regular deliveries.
-Then using the delivery message feature in the checkout, display a notice if they choose delivery that says:
+Then using the delivery message feature in the checkout, display a notice if they choose a delivery that says:

 “We only deliver to X, Y, and Z out-of-town locations 1 day a week on a Thursday.
 Orders placed for these locations will be delivered on the next available Thursday.”

-Is it possible to delete region from the checkout?
+Is it possible to delete the region from the checkout?
 I only deliver to my local town so region is not relevant.

-It’s not possible to delete region from the checkout but you can relabel it to say something else in the store preferences area if you want to use that field to capture some other customer information.
+It’s not possible to delete the region from the checkout but you can relabel it to say something else in the store preferences area if you want to use that field to capture some other customer information.

 Can I specify the exact minimum wait times?

 Yes, if your products take days, hours, or minutes to prepare, you can have an exact wait time set up in your Store Preferences -> Scheduled Ordering section.

-Can we sell vouchers on our store for pickup and delivery?
+Can we sell vouchers in our store for pickup and delivery?